norcams/iaas/docs/team/operations/patching.rst

 Compute
 -------

-None disruptive patching will only be possible for compute nodes running in AZ
-<loc>-default-1.
-Compute nodes in <loc>-legacy-1 will need to be patched
-in a limited scheduled maintenance window.
+None disruptive patching will only be possible for compute nodes running in AZ ``<location>-default-1``.
+Compute nodes in ``<location>-legacy-1`` will need to be patched in a limited scheduled maintenance window.

 Before you start check to documentation for
 `reinstall of compute <compute.html#compute-reinstall>`_

 #.
 You will need an empty compute node first.
 There will usually always be one
-   in AZ iaas-team-only.
+   in AZ ``iaas-team-only``.
 Reinstall this first and test it.
 Disable all other compute nodes and enable the new one.

 #.
 For each compute node migrate all instances to the enabled compute node